DownToEarthAstronomy/D2EA_Shield_tester/Python_port/readme.md

 This has an impact on the time it takes to run a simulation, therefore it might be better to run tests with up to 4 shield boosters on just 1 core.
 The difference isn't huge but noticeable.
 Just test it and choose whatever works best for you.

+### Name of Test

+It is possible to give the test run a name.
+This will determine the name of the log file and all tests with the same name will be written into the same file.
+If no name is specified, the current time stamp will be used.\
+Because this affects the file name and not every character is allowed for a file name, only letters, numbers, and `,`, `.`, `_`, `-` including spaces are permitted.

 ### Access to Prismatic Shields

 There is a checkbox you can uncheck if you don't want prismatic shields to be taken into consideration when running tests.